 Online listings are convenient and provide an assortment of options:

-- Apartmentsforyou.com: Search the Lincoln Journal Star's online classified advertisements by price range, type of rental, number of bedrooms or bathrooms, location, rental community, or month available.
+- Apartmentsforyou.com: Search the Lincoln Journal Star's online classified advertisements.
 Only the larger apartment complexes are advertised online.

-- Apartmentguide.com: Search for apartments in a wider area, including neighborhoods in Omaha and surrounding towns.
-This site sometimes has coupons for a discount on the deposit or rent.
+- Apartmentguide.com: Search for apartments in a wider area, including Omaha and surrounding towns.
+This site sometimes has deposit or rent coupons.

-- Forrent.com: Search advertised apartment rentals by city and state.
-Screen for types of rentals and amenities you want, within a price range, with good descriptions of the larger apartment communities.
+- Forrent.com: Search advertised apartment rentals, based on type and amenities within a price range.
+Good descriptions of larger apartment communities.

-- NeighborWorks Lincoln: Well-maintained and well-managed properties in Lincoln's original 12 neighborhoods as approved by the NeighborWorks Lincoln program.
+- NeighborWorks Lincoln: A list approved by the NeighborWorks Lincoln program.
+Well-maintained and well-managed properties in Lincoln's original 12 neighborhoods.

-- Classified ads in a newspaper: Provide a more complete listing of available properties.
-Most apartments, duplexes, single-family houses, townhouses, and condominiums available in Lincoln will be listed in the Classified Advertising section of the Lincoln Journal Star newspaper and are unavailable online.
-Many smaller companies, property owners, and homeowners rent out part of their homes and advertise only in the Sunday paper.
-If you're relocating, it might help to have a Lincoln colleague send you a Sunday paper so you can view available properties.
+- Classified ads in a newspaper: A larger variety of property types for rent will be listed in the Classified Ads of the Lincoln Journal Star and are unavailable online.
+Many smaller companies, property owners, and homeowners advertise only in the Sunday paper.

-- Driving or walking: Get your own impression of the City and its neighborhoods.
-Drive or walk around neighborhoods that you like and look for "For Rent" signs in the yards.
-Some landlords don't advertise at all but rely on signs and word-of-mouth to attract tenants.
-One way to find out about Lincoln's neighborhoods is to contact colleagues from your department.
-Find out where they live and what areas they recommend.
+Personal Experience: Get your own impression of the City and its neighborhoods.
+Drive or walk around neighborhoods that you like and look for "For Rent" signs, because some landlords don't place ads at all.
+Ask colleagues from your department where they live and what areas they recommend.

 Utilities and Services

-The bills you need to pay each month and how much those bills amount to are determined in large part by where you choose to live.
-For example, most apartment complexes will pay for water and garbage service, but if you choose to rent a house you'll be responsible for buying those services.
+Your monthly bills will be determined by where you choose to live.
+For example, most apartments will pay for water and garbage service, but in a house you'll be responsible for those services.
 A small apartment will usually have lower energy bills than a large apartment or house.
 Some landlords pay for cable television service.
-Make sure you understand which utilities you are required to pay in each situation and enter that calculation into the cost of housing.
-You can contact utility companies to ask how much utility bills have been for a specific address in the past.
+Make sure you understand which utilities you're responsible for and consider that in housing costs.
+You can contact utility companies to ask how much utility bills have been for a specific address.

 Electricity is provided by Lincoln Electric System.
 Your landlord may have the service put in your name after you sign a lease agreement, or you may have to do it yourself.
 Landlords almost never pay for electricity.